9aia/thal/pm/BACKLOG.md

 ## Bugs

+- Check user plan in API routes that are necessary
+- Fix bug copying HTML in messages
 - Fix locale change routing (remove `/{locale}` from `/app`)
   - Use locale param in site routes
-- Fix bug copying HTML in messages
-- Check user plan in API routes that are necessary
-- Rewrite left joins using Query API
 ---
 - Allow users to use only one session
 - Handle invalid sessions